Managing Entity Fields

 No

-Marks the field as the entity's primary key (the unique entity identifier) and DRUID will use it to identify the entity records.
+Marks the field as the entity's primary key (the unique entity identifier) and Druid will use it to identify the entity records.

 Is Nullable